 What are Hot Flashes?

 Hot flashes are experienced by women, and sometimes men, as a subtly growing wave of heat within.
 The face and skin flushes and we get increasingly uncomfortable.
-For some women there are other subtle sensations, such as very slight nausea that signal an approaching hot flash, allowing us to sometimes take pre-emptive steps.
+For some women there are other subtle sensations, such as very slight nausea that signal an approaching hot flash, allowing us to sometimes take preemptive steps.
 They are usually of short duration - a matter of minutes, but can be intense enough to want to retreat to the refrigerator, even in winter.

 What Causes Hot Flashes?

 Hot flashes are caused by a woman's hormonal system being a little out of balance.
 Sometimes the result is that the internal thermometer mis-adjusts, so that a change in environmental temperature causes the body to over- or under-react.
 A typical example is that we climb snug into bed on a cold night, pull up the covers warmly about our ears and then five minutes feel or sense the tell-tale rise of internal heat - and off come the covers.
 The hypothalamus is the part of the brain that regulates internal body temperature.
-With loss of estrogen, intake of certain foods or medicines, or hormones generated through stressful reactions to live - the hypothalamus is less able to do its job.
+With loss of estrogen, intake of certain foods or medicines, or hormones generated through stressful reactions to life - the hypothalamus is less able to do its job.

 Foods can trigger hot flashes.
 Many women react to certain foods by having increased numbers of hot flashes.
-If we pay attention to our diet we may find that 3 or 4 days of tomato sauce or aged cheese, or 3 or 4 days of double shots of expresso cause an increase in the hot flash rate.
+If we pay attention to our diet we may find that 3 or 4 days of tomato sauce or aged cheese, or 3 or 4 days of double shots of espresso cause an increase in the hot flash rate.
 Other women who have allergies or sensitivities to some foods may notice that they trigger an increase in hot flashes.
 As we age some foods or drinks such as alcohol, may trigger the heat even though it had not been a problem in the past.

 Learn more about specific foods that often increase hot flashes.